dragonchain-inc/custom-contract-python-sdk/README.md

 ### System requirements
 * Must have python3 installed on the system
 * Must have pip3 to download the dragonchain-sdk
+* Have an ide/editor like vscode from Microsoft to use or any editor you are comfortable with.

 ## How to test each custom smart contract locally
 #### First clone the code